WeAreIconick/CozyMode/readme.txt

 = What content types are supported? =

 Cozy Mode works with:
-* Standard WordPress posts and pages
+* Standard WordPress blog posts
 * Gutenberg block editor content
-* Custom post types
 * Posts with custom fields and meta data

 = Does it work on mobile devices? =